niell-ion/TXRX-Doc-Hub/docs/derail/derail_setup.md

 At the installation site, the sun should be directly visible from 10 AM - 3 PM, and not obstructed by structures, railcars, or foliage.

+#### Digging

+Use a pickaxe to dig a path under the rail and around the sleepers.

 ---

 ![Derail Sensor](assets/derail_sensor.jpg){: style="height:350px;width:350px"}